zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ezra says, “I know, but I was counting on that $500  to pay for new tires for my car.”
 Ezra understands that the paychecks that he a nd Charlotte get barely cover their monthly expenses, but he was “depending on,” or relying on – he says “counting on” – the $500 to buy new tires for his c ar.
 Charlotte says, “Do you really need new tires right now?
 The way I look at it” – meaning the way I see things, or in my opinion – “if there’s any balance in our account, I have dibs on it

 for some new shoes.”
-A “balance” (balance) refers t o an amount of money that is in, in this case, your bank account.
+A “balance” (balance) refers to an amount of money that is in, in this case, your bank account.

 Charlotte is saying that if they have extra money i n their bank account, she has “dibs (dibs) on it.”
 “To have dibs on” something is  to have the right to have or to do something before another person.
 It’s a somewhat  informal expression often used in families, especially among children.
 Childr en will say, “I have dibs on that seat on the couch.”
 In other words, I am the person  who gets to use that seat on the couch before anyone else.
 Another way of using this word “dibs” is “to call dibs.”
 “I called dibs on the last piece of cake.”
 I n other words, that’s mine.
 No one else can have it.

-Charlotte says she has dibs on any extra money in t heir bank account so she can buy some new shoes.
+Charlotte says she has dibs on any extra money in their bank account so she can buy some new shoes.
 Ezra disagrees.
 He says, “Forge t it.
 The tires are a necessity and your shoes are not.”
 A “necessity” is  something you need, something that is necessary or required.
 He says, “ We’re each supposed to have $150 a month for discretionary spending for nonesse ntials, and new shoes definitely falls into that category.”

 Ezra and Charlotte give themselves each $150 every month for “discretionary (discretionary) spending.”
 Spending that is “discre tionary” is something that you control and that is not affected by any other rules  or obligations.
 “Nonessentials” refers to things that are not essential.
 Something that is “essential” is something that is “necessary.”
 “Essential” and “necessity” he re are related.
 “Nonessentials” are things that are not required, not necessary.